What mesh size stops thrips, aphids and whiteflies?

 • University of Tennessee Extension, “Insect and Mite Pest Management in Greenhouses”, PB1594.

-These figures are documented starting points based on laboratory work.
+These figures are documented starting points based on laboratory work and published extension guidance.
 Field performance varies with pest strain, screen construction, installation quality and ventilation.
 We confirm the specification per project before quoting.

 Written by William, Founder & Sourcing Lead at Mesh & Net.
 About the team.
 Have a project?
 Request a documented quote.